-Studies on reading have primarily focused on using the categorical perception paradigm and involve varying stimuli (often synthetic speech sounds) along specific acoustic dimensions.
+The studies described above have primarily focused on using the categorical perception paradigm and involve varying stimuli (often synthetic speech sounds) along specific acoustic dimensions.
 While this provides a high degree of control over the stimuli, it does not capture the large variability present in natural speech.
 Moreover, these studies have often focused on only a small subset of speech sounds, often examining stop consonants, which may be recognized more accurately than other types of speech sounds.
-Other published work is aimed at measuring speech perception in children with RD using larger sets of speech sounds in other types of tasks that may allow us to better measure perception of sub-phonemic (i.e., phone-level) differences in speech.
+As described below, other work has aimed to measure speech perception in children with RD using larger sets of speech sounds in other types of tasks that may allow us to better measure perception of sub-phonemic (i.e., phone-level) differences in speech.

 Hazan and Adlard (1998) measured speech sound discrimination in 13 children with reading delays, 12 reading-age (RA) matched controls, and 12 chronological-age (CA) matched controls.
-Children were presented with several tasks, including a same-different speech sound discrimination task with stimuli presented in a VCV syllable structure, where the consonant was one of /b,d,g,k,v,3,, s,f,m,n, i,w,j,l/, all presented in the context of the vowel /a/.
-There was no overall observed difference between the groups, but there was an interaction between group and consonant, such that children in the RD group made more errors for stop consonants.
+Children were presented with several tasks, including a same-different speech sound discrimination task with stimuli presented in a VCV syllable structure, where the consonant was one of /b,d,g,k,v,3, \int , s,f,m,n, 1,w,j,1/, all presented in the context of the vowel / α /.
+There was no overall difference between the groups, but there was an interaction between group and consonant, such that children in the RD group made more errors for stop consonants.
 A subset of RD children were also found to make more errors overall compared with RC children across different speech sounds.